codeclimate/codeclimate-rubocop/config/contents/style/identical_conditional_branches.md

-This cop checks for identical expressions at the beginning or end of each branch of a conditional expression.
+Checks for identical expressions at the beginning or end of each branch of a conditional expression.
 Such expressions should normally be placed outside the conditional expression - before or after it.